 Dr. Silverman holds a PhD in Management Science with a concentration in Finance from the University of London.
 His doctoral research focused on factors associated with the US stock market boom of the late 1990s and involved interviews with US and European fund managers to ascertain and document their investment objectives, strategies, and risk-taking behavior.
 In 2003, Dr. Silverman was invited to present his interim research findings to the Chairman of the British government’s Financial Ombudsman Service, the official agency mediating disputes between consumers and financial service firms in the UK.
 Final results were published in the prestigious, Journal of Risk Management in Financial Institutions.

 Employing a combination of Ethnographic Content Analysis (ECA) and traditional quantitative methods, Dr. Silverman’s current research is focused on the analysis of corporate communications, disclosure materials, financial and legal documents.
 He pioneered the use of ECA in financial studies and has authored several articles in this area.

-Dr. Silverman is a member of the CFA Institute and serves on the Editorial Advisory Board of the peer-reviewed journal, Qualitative Research in Financial Markets.
+Dr. Silverman serves on the Editorial Advisory Board of the peer-reviewed journal, Qualitative Research in Financial Markets.

 FIN 485 Investment Theory